-Exploration activity in the Company's projects and general and administrative overheads in Q1-2014 were funded from cash at hand and from the proceeds of option payments on the Pine Tree property (\$215,680).
+Exploration activity in the Company's projects and general and administrative overheads in fiscal 2014 were funded from cash at hand, sale of available for sale assets and from the proceeds of option payments on the Pine Tree property.

-The Company is in the exploration stage and has a limited source of net operating cash flow derived from providing drilling services.
-The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.
+The Company is in the exploration stage and therefore does not generate operating cash flows.
+The

+Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.
+(See Subsequent Activities)